rcnfinance/marmoj-sdk/README.md

-# marmoj-sdk
+# Marmoj-sdk
 [![CircleCI](https://circleci.com/gh/ripio/marmoj-sdk.svg?style=shield)](https://circleci.com/gh/ripio/marmoj-sdk)

 # Description
-Marmoj-sdk helps to developers java/android to consume marmo-relayer.
+Marmoj-sdk helps to developers java/android to consume Marmo Relayer.

 # Simple Summary
 Allowing users to sign messages to show intent of execution, but allowing a third party relayer (https://github.com/ripio/marmo-relayer) to execute them is an emerging pattern being.
 This pattern simplifies the integration with any Ethereum based platform.

 # Abstract
-## User pain points:
+### User pain points:
 - users don't want to think about ether
 - users want to be able to pay for transactions using what they
 - Users don’t want to download apps/extensions (at least on the desktop) to connect to their apps